jbsci/VerusBridgeTool/README.md

 # VerusBridgeTool

-Script to interface with the Verus-Ethereum bridge to streamline making estimates as well as trades/swaps.
+Script to interface with the Verus-Ethereum bridge to streamline making estimates and arbitrage.

+Includes the ability to make "limit" trades.

 ### Configuration